jhauberg/dledger/contrib/distribution/README.md

 I have only tried this on macOS; results may vary on other platforms.

-Additionally, executable is probably going to be a bit fat and not as optimized as it could be, but that's the price you pay for convenience.
+Additionally, executable is probably going to be a bit fat and not as optimized as it could be, but that's the price we pay for convenience.